thejunto/handbook/content/projects.md

 ![project-lead](/images/project-lead.png)

-A project lead is not everyone's boss for that project.
-It means that that person is responsible for bringing up the necessary conversations for the project to move forward.
+A project lead main responsibility is to bring up the conversations necessary to move the project forward.
+He shouldn't demand things from other people involved in the project.

 ## Programming